edjubert/redox-layout/README.md

 - This layout uses [QMK keyboard controller firmware](https://github.com/qmk/qmk_firmware/).

 - I reuse a change the layout of jeherve for my own needs.
 Take a look at jeherve work [here](https://github.com/jeherve/redox-layout)
+- Also an adaptation of Programmer Dvorak.
+[See the review here](https://www.slant.co/options/18047/~programmer-dvorak-review)